 Based on our current balance sheet and cash flows, current market conditions and information available to us at this time, we believe that Willis Towers Watson has access to sufficient liquidity, which includes our undrawn revolving credit facilities, to meet our cash needs for the next twelve months, including investing in the business for growth, scheduled debt repayments and dividend payments.
-Additionally, we used term loan financing to complete our acquisition of TRANZACT.
+Additionally, we used term loan financing to complete our acquisition of TRANZACT (see Part I., Note 9 - Debt within this filing on Form 10-Q for further information regarding the term loan).